rust-windowing/winit/src/changelog/unreleased.md

 - On macOS, fix crash when calling `drag_window()` without a left click present.
 - On X11, key events forward to IME anyway, even when it's disabled.
 - On Windows, make `ControlFlow::WaitUntil` work more precisely using `CREATE_WAITABLE_TIMER_HIGH_RESOLUTION`.
+- On X11, creating windows on screen that is not the first one (e.g. `DISPLAY=:0.1`) works again.